Oregon Safety at Screening Tool

 Occurred: June 2022

-Safety at Screening is a predictive risk tool developed (pdf) and used by hotline workers at Oregon's Department of Human Services (DHS) from late 2018 to help decide which families flagged for instances of child abuse and neglect should be investigated by social workers.
+Safety at Screening was a predictive risk tool developed (pdf) and used by hotline workers at Oregon's Department of Human Services (DHS) from late 2018 to help decide which families flagged for instances of child abuse and neglect should be investigated by social workers.

 Oregon stopped using the system in June 2022 after an AP review of Pennsylvania's Allegheny Family Screening Tool found it had flagged a disproportionate number of Black children for 'mandatory' neglect investigations.
 Allegheny's tool had originally inspired Oregon officials to develop their own system.

 Oregon officials said use of its tool was halted to help reduce disparities concerning which families are investigated for child abuse and neglect by child protective services, and that it would be replaced by a new programme - the Structured Decision Making model.